-The herbs are here with their benefits:
+The herbs are still here with their benefits:

 Chirata.
 This herb is mentioned in the ancient healing text of Ayurveda.
 It has a bitter taste.
 It is known to handle upset stomachs, has a role in diabetes and Hypoglycemia prevention.
 It also has a strong anti-inflammatory effect and reduces pain and swelling in joints.
 It also helps in destroying intestinal worms.
 Its antioxidant action guards cells from turning cancerous, especially liver cancer.
 The antiviral action of Chirata is used to fight the herpes and papilloma virus.
 It also counters fever, and can lower the fever from a cold, flu and malaria.
 The active ingredients are folic acid, glycosides and ophelic acid.
 Avoided during pregnancy and breastfeeding, and by people with gastric or duodenal ulcers.